litvinchukeduard/fastapi-blended-16-06/README.md

 When a user stops workout before the end time, we calculate calories burned

+When workout is received, total calories and total time is computed

 User (id, name, birhtday)

 Workout (id, name, description)